 Good health is vital to well-being.
 Health is a major component, in one form or another, to the region’s overall GPI.
 Social connectedness is integral to well-being.
 Relationships give people support, happiness, contentment and a sense they belong and have a role to play in society.
 They also mean that people have support networks in place that they can call on for help during hard times.
 Several studies have demonstrated links between social connectedness and the performance of the economy, and positive outcomes for individual health and well-being.

-Our connections and access are efficient, quick and easy - locally, nationally and internationally.
-Our communication networks, air and sea ports, roads and public transport systems are world class and enable us to link well with others, both within and outside the region.
+Our local, national and international connections (including our access to them) are efficient, quick and easy.
+Our communication networks, air and sea ports, roads and public transport systems are world class and enable us to link with others, both within and outside the region.

 We have a deep sense of pride in the Wellington region and there is strong community spirit.
 We value the region’s unique characteristics – its rural, urban and harbour landscapes, its central location, and its capital city.

 Living in the Wellington region is enjoyable, and people feel safe.
 A variety of healthy and affordable lifestyles can be pursued.
 Our art, sport, recreation and entertainment scenes are enjoyed by all community members – and attract visitors.